memgraph/docs/memgraph_versioned_docs/version-1.6.1/database-functionalities/streams/implement-transformation-module.md

 ```

 After copying the resulting `c_transformation.so` to the
-`/usr/lib/memgraph/query_modules` directory we can reload the modules and check
+`/usr/lib/memgraph/query_modules` directory, we can reload the modules and check
 if Memgraph found our newly created transformation:

 ```cypher